Changissnz/nu_merchant_principal/README.md

 the bidding for pride may require one to engage in much destruction and disgrace, two concepts when actualized may cause more trouble than what pride's hosts can stomach.
+Oh, pride must be careful lest it requires another host, pride does have limits in its material drive.